5 Solutions to Sneaky Expensive Subscriptions

 We started with ScribeUp, a free Google Extension.
 We have four primary credit cards, and it took me 15 minutes to connect my accounts to ScribeUp and review my current subscriptions.
 ScribeUp connects to Plaid to review your transactions and uncover recurring payments.

 My wife and I discussed what we wanted to keep and remove.
-We saved just under $400 using ScribeUp, canceling some subscriptions, and taking advantage of an offer to continue to subscribe to NY Times, which cut my subscription cost in half.
+We saved just under $400 using ScribeUp, canceling some subscriptions, and taking advantage of an offer to continue subscribing to the NY Times, which cut my subscription cost in half.

 The NY Times was not the only service to offer a better deal in the cancellation process; others did the same.